dgraph-io/dgraph-docs/content/graphql/mutations/delete.md

     identifier = "graphql-delete"
 +++

-Delete Mutations allows you to delete objects of a particular type.
+Delete Mutations allow you to delete objects of a particular type.

 We use the following schema to demonstrate some examples.